CircuitFlyer/Climb_and_Dive/docs/Advanced Modifications.md

 {: .highlight }
 The NeoPixel connections described above are not necessarily the ideal recommended connection circuitry but, it has been tested and works well in this particular case.

-Note: If you would like to use a different Neopixel or WS2812 LED other than the one suggested above, you may have to change the pixel order in the program code for it to illuminate the correct colours.
+Note 1: If you would like to use a different Neopixel or WS2812 LED other than the one suggested above, you may have to change the pixel order in the program code for it to illuminate the correct colours.
 See below for details.

+Note 2: If you are also using the optional push-button start switch then there will be (2) wires connected to the ground pin (GND).
+That is permissible as both the Neopixel and the switch share a common ground circuit.

 <br>